PRINCIPAL SUPPORT7 min read

 WHAT WE COVER

-The 80% We Handle Remotely
+What We Handle Remotely

 We do not attend in-person events or manage on-site household staff.
 Everything else is on the table.
 Vendor oversight: we manage all vendor relationships, track performance, hold contractors accountable to scope and schedule.
 Property operations: compliance calendars, maintenance coordination, renovation oversight, all handled remotely.
 Travel and logistics: briefings, itineraries, contingency plans, confirmation tracking.

-Weekly briefs function as the accountability layer a Ops Director would provide in person — the Friday afternoon summary that tells the principal exactly where things stand across all properties and open items.
+Weekly briefs function as the accountability layer a Ops Director would provide in person: the Friday afternoon summary that tells the principal exactly where things stand across all properties and open items.
 The work that gets done between those briefs is invisible to the principal.
 That is the point: they should not need to think about it until the brief arrives.

 SCOPE CLARITY